-Aged 49, Malaysian

-Independent Non-Executive Director

-Member of Audit Committee

-Member of Nomination Committee
+Aged 50, Malaysian Independent Non-Executive Director Member of Audit Committee Member of Nomination Committee Chairman of Risk Management Committee

 Mr. Lau Yoke Keen was appointed to the Board of Paragon on 11 August 2011.
 Mr. Lau is a Chartered Accountant by profession and a member of the Malaysian Institute of Accountants and the Malaysian Institute of Certified Public Accountants.
 He is also a member of the Chartered Tax Institute of Malaysia.
 Mr Lau started his professional career with the public accounting firms of Hanafiah Raslan & Mohamad, (Arthur Andersen & Co) in 1986 and subsequently in 1991 with Hew & Tan (Moores Rowland) until 1993.
 During the periods from 1994 until 2001, Mr. Lau has served in various financial management capacities with several companies (public listed and non public listed) mainly in the retail, manufacturing, information technology and property development sectors.
-In 2002, he went into Public practice and currently he is the Managing Partner of Messrs KL Associates, a Partner of Messrs YC Chong & Co and also an Independent Non Executive Director of Major Team Holdings Berhad.
-He has more than 17 years of exposure to various aspects of auditing, taxation and accounting.
+In 2002, he went into Public practice and currently he is the Managing Partner of Messrs KL Associates, a Partner of Messrs YC Chong & Co and also sits on the Board of Director of Major Team Holdings Berhad.
+He has more than 18 years of exposure to various aspects of auditing, taxation and accounting.
 He has no family relationship with any Director and/or substantial shareholders of Paragon and his directorship in Paragon does not give rise to any conflict of interest situation.
 He has no convictions for any offences within the past ten years.